ben-manes/gradle-flyway-plugin/README.md

 This plugin is hosted on the Maven Central Repository.
 All actions are logged at the `info` level.

 See Flyway's [command-line arguments](http://flywaydb.org/documentation/commandline) for the configuration reference.
-The `locations` must be present on the classpath, which should be specified in the `buildscript`.
+The project's `sourceSets.main.resources` is added to the `locations` automatically if the `java` plugin is detected.

 ```groovy
 apply plugin: 'flyway'